MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     :::code language="json" source="~/../js-e2e-azure-function-mongodb/local.settings.json" highlight="6":::

-## Add items to database by calling Azure Function API
+## Add items to database with API

 1. In Visual Studio Code, press <kbd>F5</kbd> to launch the debugger and attach to the Azure Functions host.

     You could also use the **Debug** > **Start Debugging** menu command.